-We are currently developing activities that we will share with primary schools through events organised by the Wider Participation team at the University of Liverpool.
+We have developed a range of activities for primary school children and have delivered our first event working with the Wider Participation team at the University of Liverpool.
 We also plan to visit schools in Cheshire.
-The activities are designed to inspire new generations of scientists and engineers and to challenge emerging stereotypes and biases in young children.
+Our activities are designed to inspire new generations of scientists and engineers and to challenge emerging stereotypes and biases in young children.

 Children will learn about complex fluids and their properties, as well as other scientific concepts (for example density and surface tension) through fun, colourful and safe experiments.
 We use ingredients that you may already have in your kitchen cupboards!